 Jessica Clark writes for the homeschooling, food, personal finance, and parenting industries — all of which are consumer-facing (B2C).
 This lifestyle writer is on track to make $24K this year.

 An anonymous freelance writer for the eCommerce and B2B SaaS industry reports earning a minimum of $1500 per article.
-Last year, they earned $201K and they’re on track to hit $300K in 2021.
+In 2020, they earned $201K and they earned roughly $300K in 2021.

 2. Niche